cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 ## Specification

-In the specifiaction we'll use the haskell data type `Data`:
+In the specification we'll use the haskell data type `Data`:
 ```hs
 data Data
     = Constr Integer [Data]